Winnacunnet High School: History

 On October 30, 1957, the groundbreaking began for the construction of the school.
 Winnacunnet High School opened for the first time in the fall of 1958 with an attendance of 474 students.
 Before 1958, area students attended the Hampton Academy and High School, a junior-senior high school that still exists today as the junior high school for Hampton.
 The official Winnacunnet High dedication ceremony took place on October 26, 1958.
 The school has undergone construction and renovations in recent years, including a renovated cafeteria and stand alone gymnasium.

 The school was in the national news in 1990 when Pamela Smart conspired with 15-year-old sophomore student William "Billy" Flynn and, according to him, convinced him to murder her husband Greg Smart on May 1, 1990.
 Smart did not work at Winnacunnet High School but at the SAU 21 building across the street, located on Winnacunnet school grounds.
 Smart was convicted of first-degree murder in March 1991, and sentenced to life in prison without the possibility of parole.
 She is currently serving her sentence in a maximum security prison in New York State.

+On February 6th, 2026, around 50+ students at around 11:40 marched down the streets to support Abolish ICE movements.